 Costs and Booking

-- Initial consultation with up to 30m of treatment £75
+Initial consultation paperwork, photography and up to 15m of treatment.

 - Mole Reduction, consult with treatment for a single mole £75

 Mole Reduction, consult with treatment for up to three moles £195

 All Cosmetic Blemish appointment fees include consultation, paperwork, photography, aftercare and follow up appointment